 Chief Executive Officer, Executive Office

-Seth Berkley serves as CEO of the GAVI Alliance.
+Seth Berkley serves as CEO of Gavi, the Vaccine Alliance.

-Seth Berkley joined the GAVI Alliance as CEO in August 2011, as it launched its five year strategy to immunise a quarter of a billion children in the developing world with life-saving vaccines by 2015.
+Seth Berkley joined Gavi as CEO in August 2011, as it launched its five year strategy to immunise a quarter of a billion children in the developing world with life-saving vaccines by 2015.

 He also oversaw the creation of a virtual vaccine product development effort involving industry, academia, and developing country scientists.